scilus/scil-documentation/source/arriving/welcome.rst

 TeamViewer
     You can use **screen sharing** software such as TeamViewer.
 You must first install TeamViewer while you are at the University and note the ID and password.
 Then you can install TeamViewer at home.

-Where to start?
-""""""""""""""""

-You can check the :ref:`ref_lab_standards` page to get acquainted with our lab's habits.

-You can check the :ref:`ref_scilpy` page for an introduction to our lab's official github repository, scilpy.

-You can check each of our other tools pages for a description and for some tutorials (tractoflow, recobundles, etc.)

-Start a project:
-- existing data: BrainData, processed data: créer un fichier avec un nom explicite.
-- si tu acquiert des nouvelles data raw, parler avec Arnaud,

-- Si vous cherchez des données: voir le channel #whereismyData: poser la question.
-On est en remanagement de nos trucs, bientôt ça sera plus clean, mais d'ici là, demander aux gens.

-- underscores.
-Pas mots collés.

-ajouter apre`s tractoflow: QC puis channel #QCmyData. un autre check puis parler à arnaud, on va le mettre dans braindata/beluga/...

-+ dire au monde de pas hésiter à faire des issues